anisha12167/ai-crm-hcp/README.md

 Try these in the AI chat:
 ```
-"Today I met Dr. Sarah Smith and discussed Product X efficacy.
-Positive sentiment, shared brochures."
+"Met Dr Sharma regarding CardioX and discussed efficacy results and patient outcomes."
-"Change the HCP name to Dr. John Chen and sentiment to negative"
+"Update the interaction sentiment to neutral."
-"What follow-up actions should I take?"
+"Suggest the next best follow-up action for this doctor."
-"Search for oncologists"
+"Search for cardiologists in the database."
-"Summarize this interaction"
+"Generate a summary of this interaction."
 ```

 ## Project Structure